SecretBalkans/ontology-dkg-origintrail-agent/README.md

 2. add the proper path to python executable in config
 3. add your private key, which is used for publishing data to DKG
 4. generate google API_KEY (https://aistudio.google.com/apikey) and add it to config

+### Try it out!
+Use our optimised prompt to generate summary of your research in Obsidian vault and publish your ontological profile to DKG.
+Interact with Claude by checking and aproving its results.
+Once data is published to DKG, Claude will return a link to your data.

+### Future Work
+1. robust server architecture to improve data structuring and analysis
+2. intelligent matching engine that runs on top of DKG and connects researchers with the common interests
+3. advanced privacy framework which allows selective data sharing